 4. Flemish Stew

-If Alison had to pick one favourite Belgian dish, it would be Carbonnade à la flamande (French) or Stoofvlees (Flemish).
+If Alison Cornford-Matheson from Cheeseweb had to pick one favourite Belgian dish, it would be Carbonnade à la flamande (French) or Stoofvlees (Flemish).
 This Flemish stew literally translates to “stew meat” and that’s a pretty accurate description.

 This typical Belgian food is made from beef slowly simmered in Belgian beer until it melts in your mouth.
 The sauce is thickened with a few slabs of bread slathered in mustard, a bit of onion, and some seasoning.
 Some chefs add other ingredients like mushrooms or garlic, but the traditional recipe focuses on Belgian beer and beef.

-Good Flemish stew is so much more than the sum of its humble parts.
+Flemish stew, transcending its humble ingredients, weaves a rich tapestry of flavors, deeply comforting to the soul.
 In the right hands, it can be both rich and slightly tart from the beer.
 It’s the perfect comfort food on a wet winter day, especially as it is invariably served with French fries or mashed potatoes.
 It warms you from the inside out.
-Check out this Flemish stew recipe to make it yourself.

 5. Grey Shrimp Croquettes

-The tiny North Sea grey shrimps are ubiquitous in Belgium.
+North Sea grey shrimps, tiny yet flavorful, hold a special place in the heart of Belgium’s seafood tradition.
 If you dine at one of the many seafood restaurants in the Sainte-Catherine neighborhood in Brussels, chances are you’ll be presented with a small bowl of these crunchy crustaceans to snack on.

 Not only are grey shrimps sweet and delicate, they are part of Belgium’s cultural heritage.
 Traditionally, these shrimps were harvested along the coast, from France to the Netherlands, by fishermen on horseback.